Felipe Hinestrosa Ikaka

 Felipe Hinestrosa Ikaka was an Equatorial Guinean politician and cabinet minister.

 Hinestrosa Ikaka was a Benga, from the island of Corisco. born on 17 May 1951.
 He had a degree in economics from Spain.

 He was appointed Minister of Finance in January 1986 until September 1988, when Obiang Nguema replaced him.
 Later in 1992 he was appointed vice-minister of economy and commerce.
 In 1996 he was appointed minister responsible for employment.
-He was the presidenf of the Association of the Friends of Obiang Nguema.
+He was the president of the Association of the Friends of Obiang Nguema.
 Hinestrosa Ikaka died in 1998 or 1997.
 He was allegedly poisoned.